GRANT APPLICATION PROCEDURES

 iii. the commitments obtained or to be obtained from authors, speakers, partners, collaborators or co-sponsors as applicable;

 iv. the target audience for the project; and

 v. the marketing plan to publicize the education program and/or educational

 b.
 Upon completion of an education project, the applicant(s) agree to provide a written report of the project activities.
 Any program or conference handouts, publications, or other products resulting from the project must prominently reference the funding provided by the NAA-REF.

 C. Review and Disposition

-Proposals initially will be reviewed by a committee appointed by the President of the NAA-REF.
-Decisions on
+Proposals will be reviewed as soon as they are received by a committee appointed by the President of the

-Applicants are encouraged to seek support from other sources and the NAA-REF will consider financing
+Applicants are encouraged to seek support from other sources as the REF has jointly funded projects with

 The following criteria will be relevant to the committee's review: